hanshuijing/learngit/readme.txt

-Git Is a vesion control system.
+Git Is a distributed vesion control system.
 Git Is free software.